Tamra's OC Wedding

-Tamra's OC Wedding is an American reality documentary television series on Bravo that debuted on September 2, 2013.
+Tamra's OC Wedding is an American reality television series on Bravo that debuted on September 2, 2013.
 The three-part miniseries chronicles the weeks prior to the wedding of Tamra Barney and Eddie Judge as well as the wedding itself — which took place on June 15, 2013, at the Monarch Beach Resort in Dana Point, California.

 The series is the second spin-off of The Real Housewives of Orange County, following Date My Ex: Jo & Slade.